Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Necessary Rationality and Necessary Knowledge of Strategies in game theory

+Now, let us dig into the counterfactual reasoning.
 First, we are going to drop the CDT free choice assumption to obtain the NNDT paradigm.
 Second, more specifically, we are going to replace this assumption with Perfect Prediction assumptions.
-This is one way to instantiate the NNDT paradigm -- there are other ways with weaker assumptions than Perfect Prediction (see \citet{Halpern:2013aa} for example).
+This is one way to instantiate the NNDT paradigm -- there are other ways with weaker assumptions than Perfect Prediction (see \citet{Halpern:2013aa}, for example).

 Perfect Prediction relies on two fundamental principles, which are embodied in Hofstadter's original statement in Section \ref{section-introduction}, and were precisely laid out by \cite{Dupuy1992} and \cite{Dupuy2000} as projected time: